EIN Business Loans

 For small business owners, there are other ways to identify your business when applying for capital.
 An Employer Identification Number, or EIN, is one numeric identifier commonly used by small businesses.
 While you can apply for some business credit using an EIN, in most cases—but not all—you have to provide a personal SSN, too.

-If you’ve applied for a business loan and the lender has requested an EIN number, here’s what you need to know about business loans with an EIN number.
+If you’ve applied for a business loan and the lender has requested an EIN number, below you will find what you need to know about these types of business loans as well as the option to apply using an EIN number.

 What is an EIN?